Are you facing Stalking Charges in Hampshire or Franklin Counties?

 Being accused of stalking can be an embarrassing, hurtful, and confusing experience.
 The accusation may have even come from someone you have a relationship or history with, perhaps the person misunderstood your intentions or are trying to seek revenge or punish you in some way.
 Whatever the reason is, the allegation is serious, and you need to retain a reputable and experienced Hampshire County criminal defense lawyer to protect your rights and counsel you on the best strategy possible.

 Stalking is a serious crime in Massachusetts

 In Massachusetts, stalking is a serious offense that carries life-changing penalties.
 An experienced stalking defense lawyer understands that even a first-time offense could land you in a House of Corrections for up to 2 ½ years.
-The Law Offices of Thomas Kokonowski, Esq helps individuals accused of stalking in Hampshire and Franklin County stay out of jail and preserve their reputation.
+The Law Office of Criminal Defense Attorney Thomas Kokonowski helps individuals accused of stalking in Hampshire and Franklin County stay out of jail and preserve their reputation.